Modeling Species Distributions in Continental Water Bodies

 write_grid(i, path = "results/grid_study_area.gpkg", centroid = FALSE)

-write_ensembles(i, path = "results/ensembles", ext = ".tif")
+write_ensembles(i, path = "results/ensembles", ext = ".tif")Conclusion

 This vignette demonstrates how to build Species Distribution Models

-with lines as predictor variables using caretSDM
+with lines as predictor variables using caretSDM.
+This

 vignette aimed to continental aquatic environments highlights the use of

-the package using a line simplefeature in the sdm_area
+the package using a line simplefeature in the sdm_area.

 Alternative to that can be seen in vignettes(“Araucaria”, “caretSDM”)